Photos courtesy of Drezus

 “It just felt like some gangster shit,” he remembers.

-He related to it because he was living a similar lifestyle, guzzling 40 ounces of malt liquor and carrying guns on a daily basis (only years later did he realize that Cube and N.W.A. had a message behind their music).
+He related to it because he was living a similar lifestyle, guzzling 40s of malt liquor and getting wrapped up in the drug game (only years later did he realize that Cube and N.W.A. had a message behind their music).
 He was born in Saskatoon, Saskatchewan, which he describes as a “hood in the middle of nowhere.”
 His mother moved him away from the small town and his gangbanging cousins as a child after a violent incident at a party involving his aunt’s boyfriend left two men dead.

 She took him to Calgary, an oil-rich and predominately white town, but the move did little to deter him from getting involved with a rough crew he formed with other Native kids.
 It also didn’t prevent him from adopting the same vice most of his family had struggled with for generations: alcoholism.
 The liquor, he claims, made him feel more confident about himself, but it was one of the main contributing factors that eventually led him to try to take his own life.